 You're about to get on the road when you realize someone took a blade to your tires.
 So, does insurance cover slashed tires?
 If you have comprehensive insurance, then yes, your insurance covers slashed tires.
 It doesn't matter how many tires are slashed, either.
 But, whether or not you should make an insurance claim is another story.

 Read on to learn all about insurance coverage for slashed tires, then check out our review of the best car insurance providers to start your search for better coverage.
-You can enter your zipcode below or call Motor1's designated quotes team at (855) 518-0148 to start comparing quotes.
+You can enter your zip code below in the free quote tool to compare rates from top providers in your area.

 In this article:

 - Does Insurance Cover Slashed Tires?

 - Should You File A Claim For Slashed Tires?